 New Orleans is probably best known for its French Quarter (after Mardi Gras, of course), so we couldn’t go to New Orleans without visiting that area!
-My mom and I actually went every day we were in New Orleans (we couldn’t get enough of the beignets!), and we did take a New Orleans French Quarter tour, which I highly recommend.
+My mom and I actually went every day we were in New Orleans (we couldn’t get enough of the beignets!), and we did take a New Orleans French Quarter tour with Free Tours By Foot, which I highly recommend.
 I did enjoy all the colorful buildings in the French Quarter and the history was so interesting, but it was a little “grungier” than I expected.
 I never felt unsafe, but just be prepared for some dirt and puddles from construction and trash and bottles in the street in some areas.

 The Pontalba Buildings

 I loved all the balconies on the colorful buildings!